uib-ub/blackbox/README.md

 * `service`: a service parameter tells Blackbox to construct a query based on a particular service, currently we have WAB, MARCUS and SKA services.
 Default is MARCUS service.
 We introduced  `service` because we would like to build query based on which data set we are querying.
 For instance, you would want to boost document of type "Postkort" in Marcus and of type "Skeivopedia" in Skeivtarkiv.
 * `index_boost`: sometimes you would want to boost documents that belong to a specific index if you are querying multiple indices at the same time.
 Here comes `index_boost` which takes index_name as it's value.

 Another endpoint is [suggest endpoint](http://kirishima.uib.no/blackbox/suggest?=marcus) which is used for auto suggestion.
 The result is an array of the suggested values.
 For example `http://kirishima.uib.no/blackbox/suggest?q=marianne` gives a list of suggested values for string "marianne".
+Suggest endpoint can take parameters such as `index` , `q` and `size`.

 We have also support for *exclude API*.
 This means if one wants to exclude a terms facet, one will have to write in form of `filter=-field#value`.
 Note the minus sign in front of field name.
 This query exclude documents of type `Fotografi` in Marcus :  http://marcus.uib.no/search/?filter=-type.exact%23Fotografi

-### Installation
+## Installation

 * Clone Blackbox from the master branch
 * Add your cluster properties to `blackbox.json` in the resource folder.
-See `blackbox-test.json` for example usage.
+See `blackbox-test.json` in the resource folder for example.
 * Build a war file with Maven `mvn clean build`
-* Copy `war` file to a Tomcat `wabapps` folder
+* Copy `war` file to a Tomcats `wabapps` folder